DocMight618/MACSS_math_camp/README.md

 ## Final Placement Exam
 The final exam is in-person, on paper only.
 You may bring one double sided sheet of notes and a non-graphing calculator.
 The study sheets will be collected at the end of the exam.
 One example kind of calculator would be [this calculator](https://www.target.com/p/texas-instruments-ti-30xa-scientific-calculator/-/A-14769313).
 Loaner calculators are available by request if requested by 9/7/23.

+## To earn credit / pass the course:
+For course credit, students need to complete at least six assignments at or above 70% and get a 70% or higher on the final exam.

+Attendance is not required with the exception of the final day of class, which has the final exam.
+The exam is not optional and is in-person only.

 ### Exam study guide
 [Submit your practice questions here](https://forms.gle/FGmpjwDpHw5mVyVp6).
 We will use this to generate the final exam and we will circulate the questions here to all students.
 Note that not all questions here will be on the exam -- it depends upon the quality and variety of submissions.